qzc438/ontology-llm/README.md

 ### 3. Evaluation:
 - `generate_conference_benchmark.py`: generate the results of OAEI Conference Track.
-- `generate_anatomy_mse_benchmark.py`: generate the results of OAEI Anatomy Track and OAEI MSE Track.
+- `generate_anatomy_mse_benchmark.py`: generate the results of OAEI Anatomy Track and MSE Track.
-- `fix_multifarm_reference.py`: fix the URI issue of OAEI Multifarm Track.
+- `fix_inconsistent_reference.py`: fix the URI issue of OAEI tracks.
-- `benchmark_2022`: compare Agent-OM with the results of OAEI 2022.
+- `benchmark_2022/`: compare Agent-OM with the results of OAEI 2022.
-- `benchmark_2023`: compare Agent-OM with the results of OAEI 2023.
+- `benchmark_2023/`: compare Agent-OM with the results of OAEI 2023.
 - You may find a slight difference for each run.
 It is because: https://community.openai.com/t/run-same-query-many-times-different-results/140588

 ### 4. Visualisation:
 - `draw_benchmark.ipynb`: visualise the results of the evaluation.
 - `draw_ablation_study.ipynb`: visualise the results of the ablation study.
-- `result_csv`: store the original data of the results.
+- `result_csv/`: store the original data of the results.
-- `result_figure`: store the visualisation of the results.
+- `result_figure/`: store the visualisation of the results.
 - Our new visualisation is inspired by the following references:
   - https://joernhees.de/blog/2010/07/22/precision-recall-diagrams-including-fmeasure/
   - https://towardsai.net/p/l/precision-recall-curve